jamesarbrown/Beolab-3500-Squeezebox/Stage5 - Wiring Overview/README.md

 ## Wiring Overview

 ### Left Hand Side Amp Prep
 The switchmode PSU onboard the Beolab is controlled via a LM3578 Buck convertor.
 It creates the 5v @ 750mA.
-Initially it was intended to use this however on startup the voltage was found to collapse.
+Initially it was intended to use this however the Pi turns to be a bit power hungry and official PSU pulls 2A

-It was suspected the two R039 ohm resistors on pins 6-7 of the LM3578 were arranged to further restrict the output by B&O. The Kedei and Raspberry use about 750mA Combined, there was a view to shorting the R4+R5 resistors out on the switchmode, but in diagnosis I damaged the LM3578.
-So decided to dispose and replace with a typical USB PSU designed for the job.

 This is the PSU